Signum-Gordon spectral mass from nonlinear Fourier mode mixing: Summary and remarks

+Our analysis revealed that the propagation of wave trains depends critically on the product of the wave amplitude and the squared wavenumber.
+In the massless regime, where this product is large, the field follows an approximately linear dispersion relation.
+However, in the nonlinear regime, the SG potential acts as a source for nonlinear Fourier mode mixing, instantly generating higher odd harmonics.
+By establishing a formal mapping between the SG model and a truncated Nonlinear Klein-Gordon (NKG) model, we derived the leading analytical contribution to the spectral mass.
+This matching procedure allows us to identify the mass term directly from the potential's harmonic expansion.
+We demonstrated that a specific input amplitude results in an effective mass of unity, confirming that massive-like behavior can be induced in a nominally massless theory purely through nonlinear dynamics and the specific configuration of the initial wave.

-The initial investigation of the spectral mass is typically conducted in (1+1) dimensions.
-A critical extension involves studying scalar field models in higher spatial dimensions ($D>1$).
-In this case, the scalar wavenumber $k$ is replaced by the vector $\vec{k}$ with components $k_x, k_y, \ldots$.
-This generalization will inherently increase the complexity of the dispersion map (Fourier amplitude) ${\bf A}(\vec{k}, \omega)$, but it is necessary to understand the role of the spectral mass in driving the dynamics of higher-dimensional structures, such as the shock waves recently reported in the SG model in $(2+1)$ and $(3+1)$ dimensions \cite{Klimas:2023ife}.
+The establishment of a spectral mass through nonlinear Fourier mode mixing opens several significant directions for future investigation.
+While this initial study was conducted in (1+1) dimensions, a critical extension involves studying scalar field models in higher spatial dimensions ($D>1$).
+In such cases, the scalar wavenumber $k$ is replaced by the vector $\vec{k}$, inherently increasing the complexity of the dispersion map $A(\vec{k}, \omega)$.
+This generalization is necessary to understand the role of spectral mass in driving the dynamics of higher-dimensional structures, such as the shock waves recently reported in the SG model in (2+1) and (3+1) dimensions \cite{Klimas:2023ife}.

-The methodology should be extended to complex scalar field models, where the field $\phi$ is complex.
-The complex SG model is a promising candidate for such an investigation.
-Alternatively, the $\text{CP}^N$ complex models featuring V-shaped potentials that support compact Q-balls and Q-shells are also prominent fields of investigation.
-Applying spectral analysis here may help in understanding the complex internal dynamics of these compact solutions and their interaction processes.

-A key open question is the long-term stability and persistence of the spectral mass.
-Future studies must track the dispersion map over long timescales to determine if the massive-like dispersion peak damps down toward the massless dispersion relation, or if the spectral mass is a genuinely stable, characteristic feature of the wave's initial configuration.
+Furthermore, the methodology should be extended to complex scalar field theories, such as the complex SG model or $CP^N$ models featuring V-shaped potentials.
+These models support compact structures like Q-balls and Q-shells; applying spectral analysis may elucidate the internal dynamics and interaction processes of these solutions.
+Key open questions remain regarding the long-term stability and persistence of the spectral mass -- specifically, whether the massive-like dispersion peak eventually damps toward a massless relation or remains a genuinely stable feature of the configuration.

-The universality of the spectral mass concept should be tested by applying the methodology to other nonlinear theories, particularly those where perturbative mass definitions are challenging or ill-defined, such as models with hard threshold potentials or specific non-analytic fractional field theories.